Residue sums for superconformal indices: Convergent residue sums

 where the $\a$ index combines the $(a,j)$ indices labeling the poles.
-As explained in detail in Appendix \ref{app:ell-hypgeom-int}, demonstrating the convergence of these types of residue sums requires more care than for the residue sums of basic hypergeometric integrals.
+To establish the convergence of this residue sum, and the vanishing of a contribution from the origin, we perform a ratio test.
+This requires significantly more care than for the residue sums of basic hypergeometric integrals.
 In particular, in order to concretely test for convergence, one has to specify the relative magnitudes of the fugacities as an \emph{input} to the analysis.\footnote{For basic hypergeometric integrals, there can also be conditions on the relative sizes of the fugacities, see, \textit{e.g.}, the example of the SQCD Macdonald index in Section \ref{ssec:basic-hypergeom-integrals}.
 However, these conditions arise as an \emph{output} of the calculation.
-This can be traced to the fact that while the residue sum of a basic hypergeometric integral depends on $q$-shifted factorials $(x;q)_k$, the residue sum of elliptic hypergeometric integrals depends on elliptic shifted factorials $\theta_q(x;p)_k$.
-We refer to Appendix \ref{app:bas-hypgeom-int} and \ref{app:ell-hypgeom-int} for more details.} As an example, we find that if we take $|p|=|q|= T^3$ and $|t|= T^4$ for some $T<1$ while taking $|s_{1,\ldots,N-2}|=|v|=1$, a ratio test establishes convergence.\footnote{This choice ensures a symmetric scaling of the $y_a\sim T^2$.
-We expect that there are other ways to scale the fugacities for which the residue sum still converges, including asymmetric scalings, but we leave a systematic analysis to future work.} In particular, we find that
+This distinction can be traced to the fact that the residue sum of a basic hypergeometric integral depends on $q$-shifted factorials $(x;q)_k$, while the residue sum of elliptic hypergeometric integrals depends on elliptic shifted factorials $\theta_q(x;p)_k$.
+We refer to Appendix \ref{app:ell-hypgeom-int} for a more detailed discussion.} As an example, we take $|p|=|q|= T^3$ and $|t|= T^4$ for $T<1$, but otherwise generic, and $|s_{1,\ldots,N-2}|=|v|=1$.\footnote{This choice ensures a symmetric scaling of the $y_a\sim T^2$.
+We expect that there are other ways to scale the fugacities for which the residue sum still converges, including asymmetric scalings, but we leave a systematic analysis to future work.} In particular, in a small $T$--expansion a ratio test leads to

-This implies that the residue sum evaluated with the full measure ($\epsilon=0$) is divergent, while evaluating with the reduced measure ($\epsilon=1$) makes the sum convergent.
-As for the Schur and Macdonald index, this also implies a vanishing of the contribution at the origin (again, see Appendix \ref{app:ell-hypgeom-int} for details).
+where we only have to consider the ratio between the $k^{\text{th}}$ and $(k+1)^{\text{th}}$ residues at fixed $l$ due to a symmetry under the simultaneous exchange $k\leftrightarrow l$ and $p\leftrightarrow q$.
+This result implies that the residue sum evaluated with the full measure ($\epsilon=0$) is divergent, at least for our choice of scaling of the fugacities, while evaluating with the reduced measure ($\epsilon=1$) makes the sum convergent.
+As for the Schur and Macdonald index, this also implies a vanishing of the ``contribution at the origin''.